NicolasRouquette/tasksat/doc/manual.md

 }
 ```

-### Constraints
+## A Word on Constraints

-The constraints shown above for initializing timelines represent the general form of constraints, also used in pre, inv, and post conditions.
+The constraints shown above for initializing timelines represent the general form of constraints, also used in pre, inv, and post conditions introduced below.

-### Impact Operations Summary
+## Impact Operations

 There are three different ways to update a timeline